Edit web copy direct on a client’s website

 Ta dah!
 All done!

-There are other ways to get this trick, such as using the Inspector option (on a Mac, you need to enable Development Tools) or, if feeling really lazy, use Edit The Web.
+There are other ways to get this trick, such as using the Inspector option (on a Mac, you need to enable Development Tools).

 Why show copy styles in the first place?

 As a branding and creative copywriter, I always believe in giving my clients choice.
 You wouldn’t expect to see one logo from a graphic designer, after all.
 So why only offer up one option when it’s so important to get a new tone of voice nailed?